NBPub/AQI_Map/docs/README.md

 ### AQI History

- - buttons allow changing Kriging overlay from current to one of previous 9 images
+ - buttons allow changing Kriging overlay and sensor markers from current to one of previous 9 images
    - indicated by timestamp on top of page
- - working to update individual sensor markers with Krging overlay
+   - may add automatic changing for animation effect

 ## Kriging